SriVenkatesvara Guruvayorappan Temple

 the middle of the woods to the delight of the devotees and the astute planners.

-Its vista is spectacular.
+Its vista was and is spectacular.
 I tried to capture its beauty surrounded by verdant

 woods turning colors from spring to fall.
 The trees, the spring, the